 It was one of Dr. Grant's team, Dr. Richard Stanhope, who invited us to take part in the intersex/AIS conference at the Royal Society of Medicine in 1995, at which we came into contact with the clinicians working with adult patients at UCLH (see Roy.
 Soc.
 Med.
 Symposium lower down on this page).

-In 1995, the fledgling group published the first issue of its newsletter (see Literature).
+In 1995, the fledgling group published the first issue of its newsletter ALIAS (see Literature).
 Mrs F. (who had herself been given virtually no information/support by her daughter's clinicians) helped in researching this by ordering photocopies of medical/scientific papers via her local public library (this was at a time before the internet and email became widespread).
-The AIS woman started building this web site in 1996/7.
+And the AIS woman started building this web site in 1996/7.

 See Broadasting the Message lower down on this page for details of how the group members started to influence things via public appearances.
 See the AIS in Books/Articles page for information on the attitudes to AIS that were portrayed in the medical literature at this time, and how the 'voice' of patients then started to feature in print.